Janelle Diaz ’12, ’14 remembers it as a turning point in the university’s expansion.

 For example, the university makes a wide range of software available to all students through VLabs, including Read&Write Gold, which features screen-reading and allows users to interact verbally with a text.
 That’s helpful for English language learners as well as students with dyslexia and processing disorders, Goldstein says.

 “We’re keeping the available learning software up to date for the whole university,” she says.
 “We want to be helpful even for students not registered with our office.”

 New testing centers that opened on both South Campus and North Campus last year accommodate students who need a low-distraction environment or extra time during exams.
 Students can also take a reduced course load: While it may take them longer to graduate and therefore cost more, a reduced course load can mean the difference between success and failure, Goldstein says.

 Disability Services is doing something right.
-Students who are registered with the office average a higher GPA than the student body as a whole, and many are in the Honors College
+Students who are registered with the office average a higher GPA than the student body as a whole, and many are in the Honors College, Goldstein says.

 A Special Olympian who has won three national silver medals in golf, Lagasse likes to hit the links with Cam Ellsworth, former associate men’s hockey coach.
 He’s made friends with players on the women’s soccer team through their annual “Playing for Inclusion” event, and he speaks every year to students taking Introduction to Politics and Sports.

 “The faculty and staff have done a tremendous job with helping me succeed at UMass Lowell.
 I feel more independent; I've worked so hard in my four years at this university, and I have really shown that I belong,” Lagasse says.

 “I am more experienced and more comfortable with my surroundings, thanks to those fine people, and I can't thank them enough.”